 This section indicates if the page might be faster by modifying the appearance and functionality of the page.

-It will surprise you, but there is hardly a correspondence between the Google scores and the website performance.
+It may surprise you, but there is barely any correspondence between the Google scores and the website’s performance.
 How come?

 The true story

-Have you ever been disappointed by an Oscar-winning movie and amazed by the one that didn’t even get close?
-The same rule can be applied here.
-PageSpeed Insights tool is like the Academy of Motion Picture Arts: it evaluates the website in accordance with general criteria for the average websites.
+Have you ever been disappointed by an Oscar-winning movie and then be amazed by a film that didn’t even get nominated?
+The same situation can be applied here.
+The PageSpeed Insights tool is like the Academy of Motion Picture Arts: it evaluates a website in accordance with general criteria for the average websites.
 The scores are subjective and don’t mirror the true experience a user has while loading your website.
 PageSpeed Insights results are not a rating of the actual speed of your website, but rather a rating based on a set of rules that Google believes are most relevant to page speed and performance.

-Also, PageSpeed Insights tool doesn’t take into consideration such important factor as caching.
-Properly done, it shortens the page load time, because such data as site logo, scripts and stylesheets has been cached, i.e. downloaded previously.
-It means, the first page view will take longer than a subsequent one, so a single page load time on its own doesn’t reflect the average experience of your visitors.
+Also, the PageSpeed Insights tool doesn’t take into consideration an important factor, such as caching.
+Properly done, it shortens the page load time, because such data like the site logo, scripts and stylesheets have been cached, i.e. downloaded previously.
+Therefore, the first page view will take longer than a subsequent one, so a single page load time on its own doesn’t reflect the average experience of your visitors.

 Every developer knows that some background events and processes that are slow have nothing to do with the actual user experience.
-However, PageSpeed Insights tool evaluates those processes as well and includes the grades into the final website grade which is not correct either.
+However, the PageSpeed Insights tool evaluates these processes as well and includes those results in the final website grade which is not correct either.

 To back up our words with an example we inserted the URL of the Kenworth.com website into the PageSpeed Insights tool.
 The world-famous truck manufacturer with a seamless website user experience and a great amount of daily traffic.
 Let’s see what grades it got:

-Although the website is considered fast and the mobile and the desktop speed are less than 3 seconds, the scores are 66 and 21 for the mobile and desktop respectively.
+Although the website is considered fast with the mobile and desktop speeds being less than 3 seconds, the scores are 66 and 21 for the mobile and desktop respectively.
 A little bit of a discrepancy, don’t you think?

 If your scores are lower than you thought they’d be it doesn’t mean that you should switch to another software provider immediately.
-PageSpeed Insights tool provides you with the guidelines which you could follow or not.
+The PageSpeed Insights tool provides you with guidelines which you could follow or not.
 Remember that web crawlers don’t see your scores, they track how the visitors tend to behave while on your website.
 The website with low PSI scores can have high loading time and vise versa.
-Don’t bother chasing those 100/100 grade, it’s a waste of your time.
+Don’t bother chasing those 100/100 perfect grades, it’s a waste of your time.

-Autoxloo examine the performance of our dealer websites using both the Google PageSpeed Insights and the Pingdom Website Speed Test.
-We get the data from two sources, compare, and analyze from a dealer website user experience perspective.
+Autoxloo examines the performance of our dealer websites using both the Google PageSpeed Insights and the Pingdom Website Speed Test.
+We get the data from two sources, compare, and analyze them from a dealer website user’s perspective.
 We check the main pages – Home, Inventory and Vehicle Details according to the following characteristics: the load time, performance grade and speed on mobile and desktop versions.
 After getting the results we advise our customers on what can be done in order to improve the speed and the performance of their dealer websites.

-The site speed is important, but Google PageSpeed Insights can’t provide you with the comprehensive grading, because this site doesn’t take into account all of the factors which comprise seamless user experience.
-Google proves it itself.
+The site speed is important, but Google PageSpeed Insights can’t provide you with the complete picture, because this site doesn’t take into account all of the factors that add up to a seamless user experience.
+Google even admits this.
 On the screenshot above you can see the following sentence: “Although the page could be more optimized it is probably unnecessary.”
-So they acknowledge that those scores don’t objectively grade the website speed and actual user experience and those recommendations they give are rather general, than specific.
+So they acknowledge that those scores don’t objectively grade the website speed and actual user experience and those recommendations they give are more generalized, and not specific.